-The three main components of every touch screen are:
+The three main touch screen components are:

 - Touch sensor